 Increasing sales for a travel business is a balancing act of retaining your existing customers and finding new ones.
 You probably wondered many times how to increase sales in the travel business, right?
-This article will provide tips on how to make it by doing these 3 things properly:
+We will give you some tips on how to make it by doing these 3 things properly:

 - Finding corporate clients.